-- challenging the reliability of the Group's revenue and expense growth rates by comparing the forecasts underlying the growth rates to historical forecasts and actual results of the underlying businesses (where applicable).
+- agreeing a sample of future cash flows to Board approved forecasts; - challenging the reliability of the Group's revenue and expense growth rates by comparing the forecasts underlying the growth rates to historical forecasts and actual results of the underlying businesses (where applicable).
 This also included consideration of the impact of COVID-19 on both forecast revenue and profitability of the CGU's; and - assessing the reasonableness of key assumptions and changes to them from previous years.